makersacademy/CV/README.md

 * scripting the financial reconciliation for a patient level costing project spanning multiple organisations and patient pathways (NWL Whole Systems)
 * generating the trust income plans from the bottom-up, allowing all components of change (eg. growth) to be identified and reported.
 Process included version control to roll back changes

-MS Excel / VBA - automating team processes to minimise replication of tasks and to eradicate user error.

 #### Communication